If you're under 21

 If your parent is eligible for the scheme, it may be easier for you to wait until they’ve made their application before you apply.

 Otherwise you will need to provide proof you have 5 years’ continuous residence in the UK to be eligible for settled status.

 If you have not lived in the UK for a continuous 5-year period you may be eligible for pre-settled status.

 If your parent is an Irish citizen

-Your parent will not need to apply for settled status if they’re an Irish citizen.
+Your parent will not need to apply for settled or pre-settled status if they’re an Irish citizen.

 However, if you’re not a British or Irish citizen, you’ll be eligible for either:

 - the same status your parent could get, based on how long they’ve lived in the UK

 - settled or pre-settled status, based on your own residence.